liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 is doing.
 Native menu and task bar integration keep Sync controls within easy reach.

 This guide walks you through setting up and using the Liferay Sync client on your desktop.
-Before proceeding, check with your portal or site administrator to ensure that Sync is enabled for your sites.
-Once this is done, you'll then need to install the Sync client on your desktop device.
+Before proceeding, check with your portal or site administrator to ensure that your sites are enabled for Sync.
+You then need to install the Sync client on your desktop device.
+The next section walks you through this.

 ## Installing the Desktop Liferay Sync Client [](id=installing-the-desktop-liferay-sync-client)